-The site is irregularly shaped with an area of 927 m^2 and is located on the northwestern portion of 10 Clermont Avenue, Ryde.
-The existing structure at 10 Clermont Avenue comprises a two-storey nursing home constructed of brick and tiles, with surrounding grass and paved areas.
-The ground surface within the area where the proposed development will be built is at about RL 84 m to RL 85 m AHD.
+The site is irregularly shaped with an area of 933 m2 and is located on the eastern side of 6 and 10 Clermont Avenue, Ryde.
+A single-storey brick residential house currently exists at 6 Clermont Avenue, while the existing structure at 10 Clermont Avenue comprises a two-storey nursing home constructed of brick and tiles, both with surrounding grass and paved areas.
+The ground surface within the area where the proposed development will be built is at about RL 84.5 m to RL 85.5 m AHD.